-The Biennial Night of Jewish Learning and Celebration took place on Saturday evening, November 23, 2019, at Beth El Synagogue Center, presented by the Westchester Board of Rabbis and Westchester Jewish Council.
+The 2019 Night of Learning took place on November 23, 2019 at Beth El Synagogue Center, presented by the Westchester Board of Rabbis and Westchester Jewish Council.
 With 31 Rabbis and hundreds of community members in attendance, the night was a wonderful way for the community to connect through learning and celebrating.
 Thank you to the Westchester Board of Rabbis for presenting this biennial program along with the Council.
 Special thanks to Beth El Synagogue Center for hosting and to Rabbi Ethan Tucker of Council member Hadar for presenting the community lecture to conclude the evening.
-The next Night Of Learning will take place in the fall of 2021.

 The biennial Night of Music and Joy took place virtually on Saturday, November 21, 2020 and was attended by over 600 people.
 Presented by the Westchester Jewish Council and the talented Cantors of Kol Hazzanim – the Cantors of Westchester, the theme of the evening’s music was “Together at Home”.
 The night began with a lovely Havdalah service and then transitioned into the concert which showcased a beautiful mix of Broadway tunes, spiritual, and traditional music.

 Click here to view photos from the 2016 event.